lionheart/WelcomeViewController/README.md

 ## License

-LionheartExtensions is available under the Apache 2.0 license.
+WelcomeViewController is available under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more info.

 <!-- Images -->